Math 403 Course Webpage

 finite dimension or not, with given basis or not, over an arbitrary

 field.
-Approximation asks for best answers to linear systems when
+Approximation asks for best answers to linear systems

-exact solutions either don't exist or are not worth computing to
+when exact solutions either don't exist or are not worth computing to

 arbitrary precision.
-This is related to variation of subspaces or of
+This is related to variation of subspaces

 k-dimensional subspaces?
 And what happens to the